makerdao/community/governance/polls/SparkLend Base - Corrections to Base Executor Configuration - November 25, 2024.md

 If you are new to voting in the Sky Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

-Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).
+Additional information about the Governance process can be found in the [Operational Manual](https://manual.makerdao.com).

 To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).